alan-turing-institute/affinity-vae/README.md

 ### Installing with pip + virtual environments

-> Note: This has been tested in the `refactor` branch.
+> Note: This has been tested in the `develop` branch.

 You can install the libraries needed for this package on a [fresh virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/)